ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 end)
 ```

-The server script will then handle validating if the player can purchase the item, and if so it will initiate the purchase and possibly broadcast back to the client if it was successful or not.
+The server script will then handle validating if the player can purchase the item and if so it will initiate the purchase and possibly broadcast back to the client if it was successful or not.

 !!! tip "Default Context"
     There is another context called **Default Context**.
 Any script in this context is also viewable by the client.
 If you have code you want to protect from prying eyes, consider moving it to a **Server Context**.